Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 Chapter 5 – Cheating

-Cheating is a serious breach of trust in relation to NHH, fellow students and society in general.
-NHH therefore responds strongly to all forms of cheating in connection with assignments, course approval and assessments that form part of courses at NHH.
+(1) Cheating is a serious breach of trust in relation to NHH, fellow students and society in general.
+NHH therefore responds strongly to all forms of cheating when conducting courses and assessments at NHH.

 - acting in contravention of Chapter 5 of the supplementary provisions adopted pursuant the regulations